Dee Sinks in a Bog: Plot

 Dennis (Glenn Howerton) wakes up in a hospital after Dee (Kaitlin Olson) throws a stew at his face.
 Dee states that he had a high fever, started hallucinating, and then collapsed after defecating.
-His doctor, O'Shaunessy (Tom Archdeacon), checks on him, and Dee starts flirting with him, which he responds back and both decide to go on a date that night.
+His doctor, O'Shaunessy (Tom Archdeacon), checks on him and Dee starts flirting with him which results in them deciding to go on a date that night.

 Dee and Dennis return to the castle, where they find Frank (Danny DeVito) waiting for them.
 He tries to reconnect with Dennis but Dennis is not interested, prompting him to reveal that Charlie (Charlie Day) is spending more time with his father Shelley (Colm Meaney) and he wants to stop that.
 Dennis agrees to help him if it involves the castle but Dee tells them to leave the castle to not ruin her date and she leaves to find peat moss on a bog to clean the smell of the house.

 Under the guide of Father Gus (Mark Prendergast), Mac (Rob McElhenney) spends time at the seminary.
-He questions God's role in many calamities (even mixing Him with the plot of Raiders of the Lost Ark), but Gus affirms that the interpretation of God's plans changes throughout time.
-During a conversation, Gus confesses that he has "an eye for the lads" but never acted on his urges.
-Meanwhile, Charlie and Shelley visit a cemetery with the family's gravestones, although Shelley states that their bodies were never buried.
-Their bodies were thrown from a cliff into the sea, as they believed that the person's soul could be released.
-Shelley wants the tradition to continue on the Kelly family, even advising Charlie that if he finds a "gruesome woman covered in filth with long stingy hair who is horribly shrieking in the nigh", it means that the end is near.
+He questions God's role in many calamities (even confusing the bible with the plot of Raiders of the Lost Ark), but Gus affirms that the interpretation of God's plans changes throughout time.
+During a later conversation, Gus confesses that he has "an eye for the lads" but never acted on his urges.
+Charlie and Shelley visit a cemetery with the family's gravestones, although Shelley states that their bodies were never buried.
+Their bodies were thrown from a cliff into the sea, and Shelley wants to follow the tradition when he dies.
+They believed that the man's soul could thus be released and watch over them - the women, on the other hand, roam the land as "hags and banshees", and sighting one is to be warned of one's impeding death.